vetkolisanket/firebase-chat/README.md

 - [ ] Extract firebase functions into firebase utils

 ## Bugs
+- [ ] Sometimes the splash screen doesn't proceed to the next screen

 ## Improvements
 - [ ] Chat bubbles for both side users 04-09-21
-- [ ] Load all messages in the beginning and later on only load new messages 03-09-21
+- [x] Load all messages in the beginning and later on only load new messages 03-09-21